 In the third experiment snowboarders (with varying degrees of expertise) were asked to board down an actual slope, while responding to instructions coming from the instructor standing at the bottom of the slope.
 The instructor could communicate to the boarders by sending signals.
 For example, an instructor could press the 'lean left' button on her mobile phone if she noticed that the boarder was leaning too much towards the right.
 Pressing this button would cause a vibration on the right side of the boarder's upper body, which would be interpreted as 'being pushed' towards the left, and thus making the boarder lean to left.
-Boarders had to say out aloud the perceived instruction (whether the instruction was given in auditory or tactile form), and the response time to tactile instructions was faster than to auditory instructions.
+Boarders had to say out aloud the perceived instruction (whether the instruction was given in auditory or tactile form), and the response time to tactile instructions was compared with response time to auditory commands.
+The finding was that the response time to tactile instructions was faster than to auditory instructions.